 We are a development stage enterprise and have incurred significant losses since our inception in 1991.
-As of June 30, 2013, we have incurred a cumulative net loss of \$2.2 billion and an accumulated stockholders' deficit of \$152.4 million.
-To date, we have not generated any product revenues and have funded our operations primarily through the sale of equity securities and convertible debt securities and borrowings under a loan arrangement provided by our principal stockholder.
+As of March 31, 2014, we have incurred a cumulative net loss of \$2.3 billion and have stockholders' equity of \$17.5 million.
+To date, we have not generated any product revenues and have funded our operations through the sale of equity securities and convertible debt securities, through our facility agreement dated July 1, 2013, and through borrowings under our loan arrangement with The Mann Group LLC, or the Loan Arrangement.
 As discussed below in "Liquidity and Capital Resources," if we are unable to obtain additional funding in the future, there will continue to be substantial doubt about our ability to continue as a going concern.